Africa Knows! It is time to decolonise minds

 All proposals must be made via the online form, not by email.
 There is a ‘Propose paper’ button in the title section of each open panel.
 Navigate to the panel you are interested in and click on this button to propose directly to that panel.
 (If having done that, you then decide you’d prefer to propose to another panel, first click ‘Cancel’ on the proposal form, before returning to the panel explorer – otherwise you’ll remain locked into that panel.)

 - the name/s and email address/es of author/s

 - an abstract of 200-400 words (in English, or French, or any other preferred language among those spoken in Africa)

 - if your paper is not in fact a paper but a poster, vlog, blog, podcast, etc please indicate this in square brackets at the end of the title? e.g. Diasporic imagination [vlog]

 Selection of papers and posters will be done by the panel convenors.
 Selection outcomes will be communicated by 15 June.
-We intend to have a fair representation of members from partner institutions, of all panels/themes, of a great variety of disciplines, countries, and language backgrounds, and with a fair representation of gender and age, but to a maximum of 300 delegates.
+We intend to have a fair representation of members from partner institutions, of all panels/themes, of a great variety of disciplines, countries, and language backgrounds, and with a fair representation of gender and age.

 If you have questions about the conference please email Marieke van Winden, African Studies Centre Leiden on winden(at)ascleiden.nl.